Why do Mountain Bikers say “YEW”? 🚴(Explanation)

 This phrase can also be used by mountain bikers when they are frustrated with another rider.
-So, some riders use it to show disapproval.
+It is used to show disapproval.

-The phrase is made up of the word ‘yew’, which sounds like ‘you’.
-The term we can translate as ‘why would you do that?’
+The phrase is made up of the word ‘yew’ which sounds like ‘you’.
+The phrase can be translated to mean ‘why would you do that?’

-People who do water sports like windsurfers and surfing in general often shout “Yew” when they head for a big wave.
-Snowboarders, skiers, and rock climbers say “yew” before or in the middle of a jump.
+People who do water sports like windsurfers and surfing in general, often shout “Yew” when they head for a big wave.
+Snowboarders, skiers, and rock climbers say “yew” too before a jump or in the middle of a jump.

-In addition, you can hear this phrase in some more sports, but most of the time, you will listen to it from a mountain biker, surfer, skier or snowboarder.
+In addition, you can hear this phrase and in some more sports but most of the time you will hear it from a mountain biker, surfer, skier or snowboarder.

 The word yew is a symbol of strength and immortality.
 It is because the yew tree has the longest life expectancy among all other trees and because it never dies.